chadrem/tribe/README.md

 #### Futures and Performance

-Futures have overhead associated with them and so you should choose to use "enqueue" unless you are actaully interested in the result of a message.
+Futures have overhead associated with them.
+You should avoid them unless you are actaully interested in the result of a message.

 You should also prefer non-blocking futures over blocking ones.
 This is because a blocking future causes the current actor (and thread) to sleep.